TwilioDevEd/twilioquest-ext/ibm/bluemix-3.md

 <img src="https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/new_nodes.original.png"/>

 * One node will send an SMS to a phone number you configure
-* One node will limit the number of SMS you send to one message per second
+* One node will limit the number of SMS you send to one message per minute

 #### Using the "delay" node